 Even if the pace is on the slow side, the first two acts are a perfectly paced balance between the dark and normal halves, with the dark half being an utterly disturbing and graphic delight.
 Kudos especially have to go the American flashback and its grotesquely unforgettable finish and the almost Cronenbergian mutations that punctuate Hasumi’s mania.
 What’s more, Lesson of Evil is a delightfully morbid up till that point, super enjoyable too.

 The problem is the final act which – following the slasher trajectory – is where the most concentrated violence is found.
-Horror like drama is built upon conflict (albeit heightened), and during the final act Hasumi is the harbinger of a level of one-sided violence, that while visually engaging, isn’t really all that interesting as a spectacle.
+Horror is built upon conflict (albeit heightened), and during the final act, Hasumi is the harbinger of a level of one-sided violence, that while visually engaging, isn’t really all that interesting as a spectacle.
 After all, shooting fish in a barrel is no challenge at all.
 Add to that the mere suggestion that there is a sequel hinted it is enough to leave a bitter taste in the mouth.
-Somehow, after all this time, one expects Miike to be better than the base intentions of genre filmmaker.
-Which just doesn’t carry through lesson of evil.
 Even if it is too long by a good 30 minutes, to leave a bitter taste after two acts of beautifully controlled insanity make it hard to be anything other than disappointed.
-Luckily, that’s not enough to kill the film off in any way; fans of Miike’s infamous genre experimentation will find much to love in the splatter.
+Luckily, that’s not enough to kill the film off in any way; fans of Miike’s infamous genre experimentation will find much to love even if there is an aftertaste you just can’t shake.